ONSdigital/eq-survey-runner/README.md

 OR
 docker run -it -p 8432:8432 knarz/datastore-emulator:latest
 ```

-Please note that currently the SQL backend does not support submitted responses

 You will also need to run Redis as a cache for JTI tokens